- 610 Providence Park Drive, Mobile, Alabama,36695 251-263-5437

 Description of Sebaceous Cell Carcinoma

 - Sebaceous glands are small sebum-secreting glands connected to hair follicles in the skin.
-Sebaceous gland tumours might possibly be benign such as sebaceous hyperplasia and sebaceous gland adenomas, or malignant such as sebaceous carcinoma.
+Sebaceous gland tumours may possibly be benign such as sebaceous hyperplasia and sebaceous gland adenomas, or malignant such as sebaceous carcinoma.

 - Sebaceous carcinoma is a rare, highly aggressive and lethal malignancy with a predilection for the periocular region.
 Most commonly, it involves meibomian glands of eyelids, leading to the terminology meibomian gland carcinoma.
-Other sebaceous gland-containing structures such as the caruncle, the glands of Zeis, and the eyebrows might possibly be involved.
+Other sebaceous gland-containing structures such as the caruncle, the glands of Zeis, and the eyebrows may possibly be involved.

 - It requires a high index of suspicion to diagnose sebaceous cell carcinoma of the eyelid.
 The upper eyelid margins of elderly women in their seventies are principally involved.